 Limitations and Risks of PGD Testing

 - If the results are not recorded carefully, an embryo with a chromosomal defect could be transferred to the uterus and healthy embryos are discarded

-- Not all genetic diseases can be detected – like the ones that begin to show only when the carrier reaches middle age.
-PGD greatly improves the chances of conceiving a child without a genetic disorder but it does not completely eliminate the risk.
+- Not all genetic diseases can be detected—it is not a comprehensive test and cannot not screen for all possible genetic problems.
+Disease like the ones that begin to show only when the carrier reaches middle age may also not be detected.
+PGD greatly improves the chances of conceiving a child without a genetic disorder but it does not completely eliminate the risk

 Is PGD testing safe?

 Some people believe that taking cells for a biopsy so early on could disturb the embryo but data from years of PGD tests reveals that these tests do not raise the risk of birth defects in a new born.

 Embryos are delicate and PGD is quite a sophisticated procedure, so there is some measure of risk if the process not handled carefully.
 Infertility Aide only works with the doctors and genetic laboratories that have extensive experience and have been using these technologies successfully for years.

 It is rather unsafe to carry on IVF without PGD (in cases where it is especially indicated) and risk a miscarriage or carry a baby with a serious genetic disorder to birth.